Start the conversation

-"Stock" is the total number of bitcoins that exist in the world today.
+"Stock" is the total number of Bitcoin that exist in the world today.
 At the time of writing (Feb.
-1, 2020), there are 18,195,075 bitcoins stored in the memory of tens of thousands of nodes throughout the globe.
+1, 2020), there are 18,195,075 Bitcoin stored in the memory of tens of thousands of nodes throughout the globe.

-"Flow" is the number of new bitcoins mined per year.
+"Flow" is the number of new Bitcoin mined per year.

-At its current mining schedule, 12.5 new bitcoins are added to the market approximately every 10 minutes.
-That means a maximum of 657,000 new bitcoins will come to market over the course of 365 days (at current maximum allowed production levels).
+At its current mining schedule, 12.5 new Bitcoin are added to the market approximately every 10 minutes.
+That means a maximum of 657,000 new Bitcoin will come to market over the course of 365 days (at current maximum allowed production levels).

-To calculate the stock-to-flow of Bitcoin, simply divide all the bitcoins that exist in the world by the number of bitcoins that will be mined in one year.
+To calculate the stock-to-flow of Bitcoin, simply divide all the Bitcoin that exist in the world by the number of Bitcoin that will be mined in one year.

 So, 18,195,075 / 657,000 = 27.7.
 Bitcoin's stock-to-flow is 27.7.

-That means it would take 27.7 years of mining Bitcoin at its current production rate to double the supply of bitcoins in the world.
+That means it would take 27.7 years of mining Bitcoin at its current production rate to double the supply of Bitcoin in the world.